LATEST TEAM NEWS

 October: Parrett Trail Relays 80km

-See below for team managers and dates, and details of relay legs.
-These are events suitable for all abilities of senior Harriers.
+See below for team manager details.
+The off-road relays are events suitable for all abilities of senior Harriers.

 REPORTS & Photos where available